arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Thursday 12/18/2025 18:00 (UTC)`.
+The last change was detected on `Saturday 12/20/2025 04:00 (UTC)`.
 New changes (if any) are picked up every 30 minutes.

 ### Code